S-Ando-Biophysics/4MRNA-G4/README.md

 # 4MRNA-G4 (beta)
 4MRNA-G4 consists of two steps.
 The first step is to create many diverse models by varying the way the G-quartet layers stack.
-The second step is to perform molecular replacement using the models created.
+The second step is to perform molecular replacement using the created models.

-You can create models on the website and download the code to run the molecular replacement.
+You can create models on the website and also download the code to run the molecular replacement.
 Website: https://s-ando-biophysics.github.io/4MRNA-G4/

 ## Instructions
 ### How to Use (Summarized Version of the User Manual)
-in preparation
+(in preparation)

 ### Preparation
 Please install and set up the following software in advance.